 The Sticky Truth About Hair Gummies

 Why?
 Because the cheerful, candy-like form of a gummy is fundamentally at war with the science of hair-supporting nutrients.
-Making one that actually works isn't just kitchen chemistry; it's a high-stakes feat of manufacturing precision.
-Let's break down the three big hurdles that keep honest manufacturers up at night.
+Making one that actually works isn't just kitchen chemistry—it's a tough feat of precision manufacturing.
+Here are the three big hurdles that keep honest manufacturers up at night.

 The Gummy's Hidden Hostile Environment

-Key players in hair wellness-like vitamin C, certain botanicals, and even some B-vitamins-are sensitive.
+Key players in hair wellness—like vitamin C, certain botanicals, and even some B-vitamins—are sensitive.
 Heat can degrade them, and acidity can destabilize them, robbing your formula of potency before it's even packaged.
 The workaround isn't in the recipe; it's in the process.
-Expertise means using techniques like:
+That's where real manufacturing expertise comes in, using techniques such as:

 • Post-cooling infusion: Adding fragile ingredients after the hot gel has cooled to a safe, precise temperature.